| Using Movies to Transform

 this belief and told you that it is distorted and untrue.

 Perhaps your own intuition has given you similar messages.
+The following is an exercise I sometimes give

 my clients to assist them in examining ingrained negative

+beliefs about themselves.
 Exercise 1.
 Negative Belief Cost-Benefit

 Analysis